dmotts/ai-insights/README.md

 ## Let's Connect 🤝

-If you find this project useful, please consider connecting with me on GitHub:
+If you find this project useful, please give this project a ⭐ and feel free to  contact me!

 [Daley Mottley (dmotts)](https://github.com/dmotts)